Tornadoes – What They Are, How They Form, And Their Main Characteristics

 1) Tornadoes Are Not Always Visible.

-Two other factors that can completely mask a tornado is heavy rain and the cover of darkness.
+Two other factors that can completely mask a tornado are heavy rain and the cover of darkness.
 When a tornado occurs during heavy rainfall, the rain-wrapped funnel can be completely invisible until it is too late.

 Also, if a tornado occurs at night, you may literally be unaware of it until it is right upon you.
 Although it makes a loud noise that many people have compared to freight trains or airplanes taking off, it may be masked if it occurs during a heavy thunderstorm.

-2) The Unpredicted Path Of A Tornado
+2) The Unpredictable Path Of A Tornado

 One of the most dangerous aspects of a tornado is the unpredictability of the path it is following.
-There is a common perception that a tornado follows the path of the storm system it travels in, or that the majority of tornadoes moves from southwest to northeast.
+There is a common perception that a tornado follows the path of the storm system it travels in, or that the majority of tornadoes move from southwest to northeast.

 Although there is some truth in these perceptions, tornadoes can veer off-course or completely change direction within the larger storm system without any warning.
 (Some have even been known to stop and double back on their path.)